deitch/jstree-grid/README.md

 Value is one of:

 * the name of the property of the node data whose content will be used; you can choose which once for the entire grid.
-* a function, which will be passed the node's data, and is expected to return the value to use.
+* a function, which will be passed the node's data given by `tree.get_node(node)` for the individual tree item.
+If you want your custom data, access it via `node.data`

 Thus, if you have a node whose data is given by: